top of page

 Quiet Prayer

-I invite you to rest in the quiet simplicity of the present moment, held in the I Am presence of God, in a time of quiet prayer (you can choose between a 10 minute and a 20 minute time of simple silence using the timers below).
-If you find your mind wandering, gently let go of your thoughts and return to being present, through awareness of your breath or your sacred word, or by saying "Here I am".
+I invite you to rest in the quiet unitive simplicity of the present moment, returning to the I Am presence of God, in a time of quiet prayer (you can choose between a 10 minute and a 20 minute time of simple silence using the timers below).
+If you find your mind wandering, gently let go of your thoughts and return to being present, through awareness of your breath or your sacred word.

 Listen to the following music as an ending to the time of prayer: